 As Chef Alton Brown says in his cookbook, I'm Just Here For The Food, "By and large, most home cooks don't do sauce…and that's too bad.
 Traditional sauces are indeed scary."

-A professional chef will then reduce this brown sauce further to make a demi glace, the mother of all sauces.
+A professional chef will reduce this brown sauce further to make a demi glace, the mother of all sauces.
 These guys spend a lot of time in cooking school learning how to do this and take great pride in the sauces they can make with it.

 Why can't I just use a bouillon cube?

-Unless you want to ruin an expensive cut of meat by covering it with a salty, corn syrup reduction, I would stay away from bouillon cubes or any of those cheap packets of instant sauces you see in your local supermarket.
-Just look at the ingredients to see if what's inside is real or simply processed.
+Unless you want to ruin an expensive cut of meat by covering it with a salty corn syrup reduction, I will stay away from bouillon cubes or any of those cheap packets of instant sauces you see in your local supermarket.
+Instead, look at the ingredients to see if what's inside is real or simply processed.

 What's a home cook to do?

-- Make it yourself.
+Make it yourself.
 A great experience but one most of us will not take on.

-My Quick & Easy 5 Step Method Quick Look
+My Quick & Easy 5-Step Method Quick Look

-- Sauté a shallot in butter
+1. Sauté a shallot in butter

-- Deglaze pan with wine
+2. Deglaze pan with wine

-- Add demi glace
+3. Add demi glace

-- Season with salt & pepper
+5. Season with salt & pepper

-- Sauté a chopped shallot or small onion in one ounce of butter (1/4 stick) for 1-2 minutes until translucent.
+1. Sauté a chopped shallot or small onion in one ounce of butter (¼ stick) for 1-2 minutes until translucent.

-- Add 8 ounces of demi-glace.
+3. Add 8 ounces of demi glace.

-- Reduce the sauce until it is thick enough to coat a spoon.
+4. Reduce the sauce until it is thick enough to coat a spoon.

-- Season with freshly ground pepper to taste.
+5. Season with freshly ground pepper to taste.

-One last item that is optional but often used by professional chefs is a pat of butter.
+(Optional) One last item that is optional but often used by professional chefs is a pat of butter.
 It adds a bit more flavor and shine to the finished sauce.

-At this point you have a delicious sauce that you can serve or use as a base and layer in more flavors by adding additional ingredients including fresh herbs and spices, fruits, chutneys, relish, or cream.
+At this point, you have a delicious sauce that you can serve or use as a base and layer in more flavors by adding additional ingredients, including fresh herbs and spices, fruits, chutneys, relish, or cream.

 If you are adding mushrooms or other ingredients that need to cook a bit, add them to the pan right after you add the wine and let them cook while the wine is reducing.